Self-Supervised Modality-Aware Multiple Granularity Pre-Training for RGB-Infrared Person Re-Identification: Experiments

 As shown in Table \ref{Table:ablation}, when only pre-training with the $\mathcal{P}$ task, AGW presents encouraging performance even better than ImageNet pre-training.
-One possible explanation is that permutation recovery task explicitly exploits body typology, a natural supervision being invariant to both modalities for pre-training.
-Each cross-modality image pair is mapped into a shared permutation latent space where modality distributions can be better-aligned.
+One possible explanation is that permutation recovery task explicitly exploits body typology, a natural attribute being invariant to both modalities, as pre-training supervision.
+With this supervision, each cross-modality image pair is mapped into a shared permutation latent space where modality distributions can be better-aligned.
 It is noteworthy that this result is achieved without extra data and labels, suggesting that supervised pre-training on large RGB image sets does not bring much improvement to downstream cross-modality tasks.
+We can see that $\mathcal{P}$ also outperforms Huang \textit{et al.} \cite{huang2021alleviating}, which aims to alleviate modality bias training via generating third modality person images for fine-tuning.
+This indicates that, compared with image generation, multi-modal pre-training serves as a more essential and effective solution to the modality bias training issue.

-Note that performance boost by sole permutation recovery is modest, as the model may easily find undesired trivial solutions, \textit{e.g.,} by directly exploiting boundary patterns of patches to solve the task.
-Surprisingly, when imposing the proposed PCC constraint on patch embeddings ($\mathcal{P} + \mathcal{C}$), significant improvement can be observed (\textbf{+3.70\%} Rank-1, \textbf{+3.21\%} mAP).
-On the one hand, it offers discriminative features via patch discrimination.
-On the other hand, it ensures invariance by attracting cycle-retrieved RGB-IR pairs.
+The performance boost by sole permutation recovery is modest, as the model may easily find undesired trivial solutions, \textit{e.g.,} by directly exploiting boundary patterns of patches to solve the task.
+But, when imposing the proposed PCC constraint on patch embeddings ($\mathcal{P} + \mathcal{C}$), significant improvement can be observed (\textbf{+4.06\%} Rank-1, \textbf{+3.28\%} mAP).
+Such improvement mainly comes from two aspects.
+On the one hand, PCC offers discriminative features via instance discrimination.
+On the other hand, it ensures modality invariance by attracting cycle-retrieved RGB-IR pairs.